-‘Abbey Road’ Puts The Beatles Back On Top Of The U.K. Charts As The Fab Five Break Their Own Record
+‘Abbey Road’ Puts The Beatles Back On Top Of The U.K. Charts As The Fab Four Break Their Own Record

 “The sprawling psych-rock masterpiece returned to number one in 2017 courtesy of another anniversary re-release — a mere 49 years and 125 days after its previous spell at the top.”

-Besides enjoying a new life for a couple of new generations, Abbey Road has endured among a host of listeners who hailed from the Baby Boomer generation and who were privy to its songs when the album initially making its debut.
+Besides enjoying a new life for a couple of new generations, Abbey Road has endured among a host of listeners who hailed from the baby boomer generation and who were privy to its songs when the album initially making its debut.

 Among the most popular were “Something” and “Octopus’s Garden.”
-So were “You Never Give Me Your Money” and “The End,” the latter of which included a preeminent Ringo Starr drum solo while the former was a treasured piano ballad from Paul McCartney.
+So were “You Never Give Me Your Money” and “The End” — the former a treasured piano ballad from Paul McCartney that blends in some harder-rocking elements in its second half, the latter highlighted by a preeminent Ringo Starr drum solo.